 - Overall Protection and Control Design:

 - □ Determining the functions that are to be used (device configuration),

-- ☐ Masking the binary inputs, outputs, LEDs, buffers, system port, etc.
+- □ Masking the binary inputs, outputs, LEDs, buffers, system port, etc.

-- □ Defining special logic functions (CFC),
+- □ Defining special logic functions (CFC).

-- □ Design of the control display.

 - Specific Settings:

 - □ Settings for all elements to be used,

 - Settings of the protective functions,

 - □ Settings of the process control functions.